machty/ember-concurrency/rfcs/0001-yieldables.md

   // and continue executing
   next(value: any): void;

-  // Short-cirsuit TaskInstance execution and have it return with an optional
+  // Short-circuit TaskInstance execution and have it return with an optional
   // value.
   return(value: any): void;